 What about intermittent fasting and diabetes

-For type 2 diabetics, close monitoring will also be highly encouraged, and having your own glucometer will be important to keep track of your blood glucose levels, especially during the fasting period.
+However, for individuals with type 1 diabetes, intermittent fasting is not recommended.
+For people with type 2 diabetes, close monitoring is highly encouraged, and having your own glucometer is important to keep track of your blood glucose levels, especially during the fasting period.

 How will you deal with the hunger pangs?

 - You will need to train your stomach to adopt your new eating schedule.

 - Keep yourself really busy, because bored eating can be very dangerous.